HOME PAGE

 Lenox Garden Club

 The Lenox Garden Club was founded in 1911, antedating the Garden Club of America by two years.
 In 1913 we became a member of the GCA, and in 1916 we were the hostess club for the Annual Meeting, only one day long and largely devoted to afternoon tea.
 We entertained the GCA again at the Annual Meeting of 1962.
 This time four hundred guests arrived and stayed for four days.
-We have been the hostess club for three Zone Meetings: Zone II in 1968; Zone I in 1978; and Zone I in 1997.
+We have been the hostess club for four Zone Meetings: Zone II in 1968; Zone I in 1978; 1997 and 2016.

 The restoration of Lilac Park, begun in 1991, is the largest project the LGC has ever undertaken.
 We have planted and tended approximately 55 memorial lilacs of many varieties, which we believe to be the largest collection of lilacs in western Massachusetts.
 This ongoing project has been funded by profits from the annual Garden and House Tour, which was begun in 1991 by two of our members as a means to fund the restoration.
 The town of Lenox has also assisted in funding.
 In recognition of the restoration of Lilac Park and of its benefit to the community, the LGC has received a Certificate of Merit from the Garden Club Federation of Massachusetts, and the Cornelia Watson Bowl for Historic Preservation.